RustAudio/rust-lv2/urid/lv2-urid/README.md

 URI <-> URID mapping utilities used by [`rust-lv2`](https://crates.io/crates/lv2), a safe, fast, and ergonomic framework to create [LV2 plugins](http://lv2plug.in/) for audio processing, written in Rust.

 LV2 often uses URIs to identify types.
 However, comparing strings isn't particularly performant.
 Therefore, every URI can be mapped to a URID (basically a `u32`) by the host, which can be efficiently compared.
-This crate contains safe handles for this mapping feature, as well as the handy `URID<T>` type: It already contains the type the URID is describing, which leads to many generic type arguments be elidable.
+This concept is implemented by the [`urid` crate](https://crates.io/crates/urid) and this crate adapts it for the use by an LV2 plugin or host.

 ## Documentation